mccoyJosh/ClassInfo/SDEV120/M02/Day1/1_variables_and_data_types.md

 Using the variable alone in a calculation WILL NOT change the value.
 Only if we re-assign it.

+## Do small example of a program and show how it would be stored in memory in the Von-Neumann Architecture

+Like
+a = 1
+b = 4
+c = 4 + 1

+Walk through fetch-decode-execute cycle

 # Data Types

 Within programming, the data we are storing and how we store it are very important problems we deal with on a near daily basis.